-Anatomic Pathology; Bioinformatics; Blood Banking/Transfusion Medicine; Clinical Pathology; Cytopathology; Hematology - Clinical Pathology; Immunopathology; Microbiology; Surgical Pathology; Toxicology; Transfusion Medicine; Virology
+Anatomic Pathology; Bioinformatics; Blood Banking/Transfusion Medicine; Clinical Informatics; Clinical Pathology; Cytopathology; Hematology - Clinical Pathology; Immunopathology; Microbiology; Surgical Pathology; Toxicology; Transfusion Medicine; Virology

 I serve the Department of Pathology and Anatomic Sciences as a general pathologist in anatomic and clinical pathology.

 My primary areas for service work include surgical pathology and cytopathology as an attending pathologist rotating among the Kaleida hospital sites, Erie County Medical Center (ECMC), Erie County Public Health Laboratory (ECPHL) and Wyoming County Community Hospital.
 My pathology activities include anatomic pathology, clinical chemistry, transfusion medicine, microbiology and hematology.
-I serve as the laboratory medical director for the clinical laboratories at the John R Oishei Children‘s Hospital and the Center for Laboratory Medicine, Williamsville (Flint), ECMC, WCCHS and as an assistant laboratory director at ECPHL.
+I serve as the laboratory laboratory director for the clinical laboratories at the John R Oishei Children‘s Hospital, the Center for Laboratory Medicine, Williamsville (Flint), ECMC, WCCHS and as an assistant laboratory director at ECPHL.